White Creek Christian Academy Student Rules Full Steam & Sport students

 3. All records from the previous school should be sent to WCCA office before acceptance.

-4. The transferring student and must have both parents or a guardian to meet with staff for an interview.
+4. The transferring student and must have a parent or a guardian to meet with staff for an interview.

 5. It is preferred that transferring students enter before the 10th grade.